Kapil Tuli (Singapore Management University, Singapore)

 Candidates should submit an abstract of the (planned) doctoral research, outlining the research problem against the existing literature, discussing the methodology and showing some initial empirical results (if applicable).

-Abstracts must be no shorter than 5 pages, and may go up to 7 pages maximum for the most advanced projects.
+Abstracts must be in English, font size 11 or 12 and no shorter than 5 pages, and may go up to 7 pages maximum for the most advanced projects.
 Cover/title page, references, tables, figures if any are included in the maximum number of pages mentioned here.

 The name of the candidate and of the thesis advisor(s) (if already known) and contact details should appear on the first page of the abstract.